Guides

 Workstation Order

-The exact workstation list should come from the live build, but public material gives the shape.
+Let the current build show you the exact workstation list, then place stations in the order they solve blockers.
 Expect early utility, then artisan buildings, then higher-tier crafting tied to biome and boss progress.
-Buildings such as a blacksmith, leatherworker, and farmstead are mentioned publicly.
-Those are not just flavor names; they suggest a settlement economy where crafting, food, tools, and citizens support each other.
+Blacksmith, leatherworker, farmstead, and similar work areas are not just flavor names; they point to a settlement economy where crafting, food, tools, and citizens support each other.

 The safest rule is to place a station only when you know what it unlocks next.
 A station that creates better tools may be worth the cost immediately.
 A station that only supports later decoration can wait.
 A station that consumes the same materials needed for defense should wait until the first night is safe.